occxlnce/JobMate/README.md

 4. Generate your personalized cover letter
 5. Preview, edit, and download

-### Using the Learning Resources
-1. Go to the Learning Resources page
-2. Browse resources by skill or difficulty level
-3. Mark resources as completed as you learn
-4. Track your progress with visual indicators
-5. Add custom learning resources for your skills

 ### Interview Practice
 1. Go to the Interview Coach page
 2. Choose the "Practice Interview" tab